kilfour/QuickPulse/Docs/B_OneSignalOneState/SignalReference/B_Pulse.md

 Assert.Equal(43, collector.TheExhibit[1]);
 Assert.Equal(44, collector.TheExhibit[2]);
 ```
-This behaves exactly like the previous example.
+Same behaviour as the single-pulse example.
 ## Pulsing Nothing
 Lastly, in some rare circumstances, a flow does not take any input.
 In `QuickPulse` *nothing* is represented by a `Unit` type.
 So in order to advance a flow of type `Flow<Unit>` you can use the `Signal.Pulse()` overload.